HDrizzle/stack_machine/README.md

 # Flow Control

-In the actual machine code there are no such things as functions, loops, if-statements, etc. Instead, these will be converted by the compiler into instructions which explicitly set the program execution pointer.
+There are four instructions for flow control: `GOTO`, `GOTO-IF`, `CALL`, and `RETURN`.

 ## GOTO and GOTO-IF

-A goto will first need to use the bus usage instruction (Instruction 0) twice to set both of the execution pointer A and B goto latches, probably comming from the stack.
-This is for returning from a function using the return address, but if calling a function, the compiler can just `WRITE` the hardcoded values directly to the A and B latches.
-Then the GOTO instruction will be used which uses the A and B goto latches to set the execution pointer.

-GOTO-IF: First, move a value into the control unit GOTO decider latch, then use the GOTO-IF instruction.
-This will do the same as the GOTO instruction described above ONLY if the LSB of the latch is 1.

-## Function calling
+A `GOTO` instruction is used to jump to anywhere in the program. it uses the two 8-bit latches (`GOTO-A` and `GOTO-B`) to set the 16-bit program counter.
+Due to how the hardware is set up, the PC will be increented after each goto instruction.
+This means that the previous address to where the execution should jump to must be used.

+`GOTO-IF` is a conditional goto which will do what is described above only if the bit set by `GOTO-DECIDER` from the LSB of the bus is 1, otherwise it does nothing.
+This is the only instruction that allows the computer to "branch" or "make decisions".

+## Functions and the call stack

-Functions in the machine code are only defined by `CALL` and `RETURN` instructions.
+Functions in the machine code are defined by `CALL` and `RETURN` instructions.
 To call a function, make sure the correct pointer to the beginning of the function is stored in the control unit goto A and B latches.
 Then use the `CALL` instruction which is basically a GOTO but will first put the current program counter value onto the call stack as the return address.
+The return instruction pops a return address off of the call stack and continues execution.

+The call stack is a seperate stack memory containing 256 (1 byte address size) 16-bit words.
+Each word will be a return address - where to set the program counter during a `RETURN` instruction.

 # I/O